-Step 1: Raise your concern with your child's teacher, (depending on the concern, the teacher may suggest setting up a meeting with the school counsellor, Head of Stage or Head of Student Growth).
+Step 1: Raise your concern with your child's teacher, (depending on the concern, the teacher may suggest setting up a meeting with the school counsellor, Head of Student Development or Head of Wellbeing).
+If unresolved...

-If unresolved ...

-Step 2: Raise the concern with the Head of School.
-If unresolved ...

-Step 3: Raise the concern with the Deputy Principal.
-If unsatisfied...

-Step 4: Raise the concern with the Principal and CEO.
+- Step 2: Raise the concern with the Head of Wellbeing.
+If unresolved ... - Step 3: Raise the concern with the Head of School.
+If unsatisfied... - Step 4: Raise the concern with the Principal.